olincollege/cosmic-ascension/README.md

 ## Playing the game

 1. To run the game, first run the command `pip install pygame`.
-2. Then run the command 'sudo apt install pulseaudio'.
+2. Then run the command `sudo apt install pulseaudio`.
 3. Then clone this repository and run the `main.py` file.
 Now play!